makersacademy/news-summary-challenge/README.md

 ## Challenge

-As usual please start by forking this repo.

-You'll create an app that shows the latest news using the Guardian API.
-You'll find instructions on how to setup and use the API down this page.
+Create an app that shows the latest news using the Guardian API.

 ## Project overview